D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 title: Plugin Authoring Guide
 description: A guide for how to write plugins for the D2R Reimagined Desktop launcher and GitHub Discussions plugins page.
 published: true
-date: 2026-04-25T21:23:00.000Z
+date: 2026-04-25T22:12:00.000Z
 tags: desktop launcher, launcher, desktop, plugin, plugin guide
 editor: markdown
 dateCreated: 2026-04-07T08:34:46.134Z
 ---

-# Plugin Authoring Guide: From Concept to Chaos

 Welcome to the Reimagined Launcher's plugin system.
-A plugin is a small zip archive that tells the launcher how to tweak the game's `.txt` data files and string `.JSON` files at launch time.
+A plugin is a small zip archive that tells the launcher how to tweak the game's `.txt` data files and string `.json` files at launch time.
 This guide covers the manifest, the operation format, how to identify the row you're targeting for every supported file, the separate schema used for string JSON targets, and a handful of worked examples.

 ---